zdravkov/kendo-docs/api/web/upload.md

 ---
-nav_title: kendo.ui.Upload
+title: kendo.ui.Upload
-title: Configuration, methods and events of Kendo UI Upload
+page_title: Configuration, methods and events of Kendo UI Upload
 description: How to configure the ability to upload files in an asynchronous manner in Upload UI widget.
 ---